Your company is already operating in Germany and you would now like to export worldwide?

 Germany Trade & Invest’s FDI Reports

-Germany Trade & Invest, together with Germany’s federal states, compiles all foreign direct investment data in Germany to realize a comprehensive overview of foreign direct investment activity in the country.
+Germany Trade & Invest, together with Germany’s federal states, compiles all data for greenfield and expansion investments in Germany to realize a comprehensive overview of foreign direct investment activity in the country.

 Since 2008, Germany Trade & Invest (GTAI) has compiled data on international business expansions to all of Germany’s sixteen regional states and combined it into a comprehensive overview of foreign direct investment (FDI) in the country as a whole.